avaines/avaines.github.io/content/posts/how-i-see-troubleshooting.md

 All this stuff shouldn't occur but does and probably did, its what you do next that matters.

 Can you create an alert in your observability tool-bag to detect such an occurrence of a similar or the same problem?
-Can you sure up the documentation/run-books/process docs to make it clearer?
+Can you shore up the documentation/run-books/process docs to make it clearer?
 Can you add new tests either unit, automated or otherwise to better cover the related failure modes?
 Can you improve your team's knowledge transfer process to faster plug gaps? _(Can you remove Ian's access to production?)_

 ## Now go shoot your troubles